Free AI visibility check · 2026

 TL;DR

 Generative Engine Optimization (GEO) is the strategy for getting your content cited by ChatGPT, Perplexity, Google AI Overviews, and Claude.
-Research shows GEO tactics boost AI visibility by up to 40%.
-This free guide covers the exact techniques: robots.txt configuration, JSON-LD schema, answer-first content structure, and crawler allowlists.
+Research from Princeton, Georgia Tech, and IIT Delhi shows GEO tactics boost AI visibility by up to 40%.
+This free guide covers the exact techniques: robots.txt configuration for AI crawlers, JSON-LD schema markup (FAQPage, Organization, Article), answer-first content structure with 75–150 word blocks, AI crawler allowlists, and llms.txt implementation.

 What is in this free playbook?

-40+ pages of GEO strategy used by practitioners — not theory.
+40+ pages of AI visibility strategy used by practitioners — not theory.
 Enter your email to get instant access.

-Bonus included: GEO Quick Audit Checklist (PDF) — score your site in 15 minutes.
+Bonus included: AI Visibility Checklist (PDF) — score your site in 15 minutes.

 No spam.
 One-click unsubscribe anytime.